Raymond F. Clevenger: Congress

 In 1964, he defeated incumbent Republican Victor A. Knox to be elected as a Democrat from Michigan's 11th congressional district to the Eighty-ninth Congress, serving from January 3, 1965, to January 3, 1967.
 He was known as one of the Michigan Five Fluke Freshmen and was an unsuccessful candidate for reelection in 1966, and again in 1968, losing both times to Republican Philip Ruppe.

 Later career and death

-Clevenger was appointed by U.S. President Lyndon B. Johnson as chairman, Great Lakes Basin Commission, 1967–1968.
+Clevenger was appointed by U.S. President Lyndon B. Johnson as chairman of the Great Lakes Basin Commission, serving from 1967 to 1968.
 He later resumed the practice of law and campaigned in 1989 for Mayor of Ann Arbor, Michigan, losing to Republican incumbent Gerald D. Jernigan.

-He latterly resided in Ann Arbor and died in March 2016 at the age of 89.
+He resided in Ann Arbor and died in March 2016 at the age of 89.